From homogeneous metric spaces to Lie groups: Characterisation of metrically self-similar Lie groups

-Since $M$ is a manifold and admits a metric dilation, it is compactly contractible, and hence contractible by Lemma~\ref{teo-contractible}.
-Since moreover $M$ is doubling and proper, it is of polynomial growth by Remark~\ref{rem01041721}.
-By Lemma~\ref{lem03171107}, $G$ is a group of polynomial growth. \end{proof}
+Since \( M \) is a manifold and admits a metric dilation, it is compactly contractible, and hence contractible by Lemma~\ref{lem:contractible}.
+Since moreover \( M \) is doubling and proper by Lemma~\ref{lem-dilations}, it is of polynomial growth by Remark~\ref{rem01041721}.
+By Lemma~\ref{lem03171107}, \( H \) is a group of polynomial growth. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{teoDil}] Let $(M, \dist)$ be a homogeneous metric space.
-Let $\delta$ be a metric dilation of factor $\lambda\in(1, \infty)$ and with fixed point $o$.
-Let $G$ denote the connected component of the identity in $\Iso(M)$.
-By Lemma~\ref{lem-MZ}, $G$ is a Lie group of polynomial growth and $M$ may be identified with $G/K$, where $K$ is the stabiliser of $o$ in $G$.
+\begin{proof}[Proof of Theorem~\ref{thm:main-4}] Let \( (M, d) \) be a homogeneous metric space.
+Let \( \delta \) be a metric dilation of factor \( \lambda\in(1, \pinfty) \) and with fixed point \( o \).
+Let \( H \) denote the connected component of the identity in \( \Iso(M ,d) \).
+By Lemma~\ref{lem-MZ}, \( H \) is a Lie group of polynomial growth and hence is amenable, and \( M \) may be identified with \( H/K \), where \( K \) is the stabiliser of \( o \) in \( H \); further, \( M \) is contractible, so \( K \) is a maximal compact subgroup of \( H \) by Lemma \ref{lem:contractible}.

-We will apply Proposition~\ref{lem-splitting}.
-Since $G$ is of polynomial growth, each Levi subgroup of $G$ is compact, by Lemma~\ref{lem-poly-growth}.
-Since $G/K$ is contractible by Lemma~\ref{lem-MZ}, $K$ is a maximal compact subgroup by Lemma~\ref{teo-contractible}, and therefore $K$ contains a Levi subgroup.

-From Proposition~\ref{lem-splitting}, there exists a connected Lie subgroup $H$ of $G$ such that the restricted quotient map $h\mapsto ho$ from $H$ to $M$ is a homeomorphism.
-We use this homeomorphism to make $H$ into a self-similar Lie group isometric to $(M, d)$.
+We may now apply Lemma \ref{lem:amenable-contractible}, and deduce that there exists a connected Lie subgroup \( G \) of \( H \) such that the restricted quotient map \( h\mapsto h(o) \) from \( G \) to \( M \) is a homeomorphism.
+We use this homeomorphism to make \( G \) into a metrically self-similar Lie group isometric to \( (M, d) \).